msinjin/GettingAndCleaningDataProject/CodeBook.md

 In order to produce this tidy dataset I joind the data and descriptors for both the training and test data (X_test.txt, Y_test.txt, X_train.txt, Y_train.txt) and matched the test "subject" information (subject.test, subject.train) and "activity" names.
 Then I added the variable names from the features.txt file.

-Once all these data were incoporated into a single dataframe I was able to extract only those columns of interes (means and standard deviations) using a grep on variable names.
+Once all these data were incoporated into a single dataframe I was able to extract only those columns of interest (means and standard deviations) using a grep on variable names.
 I then used a series of grep commands to substitue confusing variable names for more interpretable ones.
 Finally I used melt() and dcast() to create a new dataframe with the calculated means for each variable by each subject-activity pair.
+This was written to a new tab-deliminated file called "tidyData.txt."